As a parent, what is my role, and what can I do to best support my child’s education?

-If you’ve asked yourself these questions, trust us, you’re not alone.
+If you’ve asked yourself any of these questions, trust us, you’re not alone.
 Many parents of kids with disabilities are asking similar ones right now.
 But how do you find out the answers?
 Let’s start with your child’s school.*

 Stay in Touch with Your Child’s School

 For Your Information

-Most schools didn’t have much time to plan for at-home learning before they shut down.
-However, school personnel spent the summer figuring out ways that they could safely provide services and supports.
+Last spring, most schools didn’t have much time to plan for at-home learning before they shut down.
+However, school personnel spent the summer figuring out ways that they could safely offer services and supports.
 Some of the options being implemented now include using technology to:

 - Deliver online or virtual instruction